Advanced usage

 _just: next: /path/to/next/page

-The path to the page should start with a slash (/).
+The path to the page should start with a slash (/).This will add buttons to the end of the page.

 This path is a relative path from the root directory of your website, which you’ve specified in the workflow file.

-The path to the page should not end with a file extension name (e.g., .md ).
+The path to the page should not end with a file extension name (e.g.,.md).

 Just an Ultimate Site Tool will automatically get the title of the previous and/or next pages and insert it into the generated button output.